JasonPKnoll/fido_bot/README.md

 * #### Basic Features
 * Anytime someone types the `adder word` defaulted to `"this"` in a sentence they and anyone they mentioned gets one emoji added to their name
 * Anytime someone types the `subtractor word` defaulted to `"that"` in a sentence all of their emoji's are removed from their name
-* Anytime someone types the `plague word` defaulted to `"spread"` in a sentence causes one emoji to be put on 5 random members names
+* Anytime someone types the `lottery word` defaulted to `"spread"` in a sentence causes one emoji to be put on 5 random members names
-* A member typing `!infectme` followed by a number will give that member the desired number of emoji's onto the end of their name or the max allowed if it goes over the character limit.
+* A member typing `!giveme` followed by a number will give that member the desired number of emoji's onto the end of their name or the max allowed if it goes over the character limit.
-  * Ex: `!infectme 4`
+  * Ex: `!giveme 4`
 * A member typing `!transferto` followed by mentioning another member and then a number will transfer the specified number of emoji's to the mentioned member.
   * Ex: `!transferto @examplemember 3`